Softcatala/transcribe-service/README.md

 Also in the [html-client](html-client) directory you have a simple HTML client to test the service.

-# Updating whisper.cpp dependency
+# Updating faster-whisper dependency

-Updating whisper.cpp dependency to a newer version or test new models.
+Updating dependencies to a newer version or test new models.

-In the [Makefile](Makefile) file, update the *whisper.cpp* task with right tag to do *git clone*.

 Then run the benchmark: